Skip to content

 For couples in de facto relationships who want to protect their assets and plan for future financial security, a Binding Financial Agreement (BFA) can be a useful legal tool.
 Learn more about how BFAs work and how they can safeguard your interests in our article on Binding Financial Agreements: Protecting Assets and Future Security.

-Bennett Carroll Solicitors provide expert advice on de facto relationships across Queensland, including Brisbane, Stafford, Upper Mount Gravatt, Kawana, Mermaid Beach, and Ipswich.
+Bennett Carroll Solicitors provide advice on de facto relationships across Queensland, including Brisbane, Stafford, Upper Mount Gravatt, Kawana, Mermaid Beach, and Ipswich.
 We offer flexible consultations in person, by phone, email, or video.

 Call us on 1300 334 566 or email info@bcglaw.com.au and safeguard your interests every step of the way- We are your legal problem solvers.